 If you have high blood pressure, your heart has to work harder to pump blood around your body.
 Over time, this can weaken it.
 Also, the increased pressure can damage the walls of your arteries, which can result in a blockage or cause the artery to split (haemorrhage).
 Both of these situations can cause a stroke.

-High blood pressure is common, with 40% of adults in England having the condition.
+High blood pressure is common, with 40 percent of adults in England having the condition.
 The number of people who have high blood pressure increases with age.
-For reasons that are not entirely understood, people of Afro-Caribbean and South Asian (India, Pakistan and Bangladeshi) origins are more likely to develop high blood pressure than other ethnic groups.
+For reasons that are not entirely understood, people of Afro-Caribbean and south Asian (India, Pakistan and Bangladeshi) origins are more likely to develop high blood pressure than other ethnic groups.

-In 95% of cases, there is no single identifiable reason for a raise in blood pressure.
+In 95 percent of cases, there is no single identifiable reason for a raise in blood pressure.
 However, all available evidence shows that your lifestyle plays a significant role in regulating your blood pressure.
 Risk factors for high blood pressure include:

 - Excessive alcohol consumption

 High blood pressure can be treated or prevented by making changes to your lifestyle, such as exercising more regularly, eating a healthier diet and cutting back on your consumption of alcohol.
 Medicines are also available that can help lower your blood pressure.
 Find out more about heart conditions.